firsttris/ccu-addon-mui/README.md

 # Prerequisites for CCU3

-**Configure Rooms and Assign Channels (Devices)**
+**Configure Rooms and or Trades (Gewerke) and Assign Channels (Devices)**

-   To ensure this add-on functions properly, you need to have rooms configured in your CCU3.
+   To ensure this add-on functions properly, you need to have rooms or trades configured in your CCU3.
 Each room should have channels assigned with appropriate names, as the add-on queries the rooms, their channels, and the datapoints of those channels.
 Without this setup, the add-on will not work.

 # Installation